 Best moment?
 ‘Travelling to The Hague over-night in a taxi’; ‘sitting in on three days of in-person negotiations and getting involved with the live drafting’; ‘being in the trenches with the rest of the team when it’s busy is really enjoyable’

 Worst moment?
 ‘Generally gruelling hours’; ‘being put into a department which I knew absolutely nothing about in my first seat (I came to love it and think the firm choosing your first seat is a good thing)’; ‘waiting up till 6am to receive a document from Cayman that never came’

 The Lex 100 verdict on Debevoise & Plimpton LLP

-A day in the life of… Blaise Matthews, trainee solicitor, Debevoise & Plimpton LLP
+A day in the life of… Blaise Matthews, former trainee solicitor, Debevoise & Plimpton LLP

 Departments to date: Corporate M&A, white-collar crime and investigations, international dispute resolution, antitrust and competition

 9.30am: Arriving at the office, I grab a coffee and check what emails have come in overnight.

 9.45am: My supervisor and I have our daily run through of tasks and priorities and catch up on any news from over the weekend.